YaarKoren/Fibonacci-Heap/README.md

 <br />

 <h2>Description</h2>
-Implementation of Fibonacci Heap, . <br />
+Implementation of Fibonacci Heap. <br />
-The heap elemnts are all integers and different from each other.  <br />
+The heap elements are all integers and different from each other.  <br />
 There is a detailed documentation in Hebrew, explaining the implementation, the different methods and their runtime complexity.
 The documentation also contains experiments performed on the data structure and analysis of running times.
 <br />